wilson/kozane/README.md

 Kozane is not trying to be anyone's first Linux-based OS, only their last.

+Bottom-line, the intent is to only require a hard reboot to fix a security vulnerability in the Linux kernel.

 ## The Materials (Dependencies)

 Kozane is not "installed"; it is forged.
 We rely on a strict chain-of-trust and powerful tools to build the system image.